Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Extending a given embedding

 We now go through the subtree induced by $W$ and the non-trivial trees hanging from them in a connected way, starting with the root~$t^*$.
 As before, we embed each seed together with all small trees from $F_1\cup F_2$ hanging from it.
 We always avoid the set $C^*_W$, unless we are embedding a seed from $W^*$.

-\paragraph{ -.7cm Embedding a seed $s$.} We embed each seed $s$ in a neighbour $\phi(s)$ of the image $\varphi (p)$ of its parent $p$, with $\phi(s)\notin V_{Bad}$ (this is possible by~\eqref{no-hole-for-now}), and such that $\phi(s)$ is typical with respect to the slices $C_L$, $C_{W}$, $C_{\tilde V}$ and $C_{F_1\setminus F_1^*}$.
+\paragraph{ Embedding a seed $s$.} We embed each seed $s$ in a neighbour $\phi(s)$ of the image $\varphi (p)$ of its parent $p$, with $\phi(s)\notin V_{Bad}$, and such that $\phi(s)$ is typical with respect to the slices $C_L$, $C_{W}$, $C_{\tilde V}$ and $C_{F_1\setminus F_1^*}$.
+Note that this is possible as by~\eqref{no-hole-for-now}, and by our condition on the minimum degree of $G$, the vertex $\phi(p)$ has plenty of neighbours outside $V_{Bad}$.
 Usually, seeds go to $C_{W}$, but seeds from $W^*$ go to their reserved space $C^*_W$.
 Note that we did not need to group and order our seeds as in the proof of Lemma~\ref{highleafdegreecase}, and we also do not need to choose the target clusters as carefully.

-\paragraph{ -.7cm Embedding the trees from $F_2\cup F_1$ at $s$.} For the trees from $F_2$, we can find the matching $M_{F_2}$ just as before, as the minimum degree bound~\eqref{worsemindeg} is sufficient.
+\paragraph{ Embedding the trees from $F_2\cup F_1$ at $s$.} For the trees from $F_2$, we can find the matching $M_{F_2}$ just as before, as the minimum degree bound~\eqref{worsemindeg} is sufficient.
 Again, we make the connections through the slices $C_{\tilde V}$, using the fact that the corresponding seeds are embedded in typical vertices (with respect to almost all slices $C_{\tilde V}$).

 For the trees from $F_1$, we proceed as above for $F^*_1$, i.e~we slice up the clusters, so that almost all of the obtained slices behave uniformly with repect to being adjacent to $\phi(s)$.
 Let $R''_{G'}$ be the graph on these slices, after momentarily discarding the mixed slice and the garbage slice.
 Since $G$ is not $\gamma$-special, and since we embedded $s$ outside any hole, we can proceed exactly as above (when we embedded the trees from $F_1^*$) to find a matching $M$, an in-good path partition and a modified out-good path partition in $R''_{G'}$.